Chart Color Schemes

 Millner is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Millner has a high level of cultural diversity, with 41.7% of its population born overseas and 40.8% speaking a language other than English at home.
-Christianity is the predominant religion in Millner, accounting for 39.2% of the population.
-Hinduism is notably overrepresented compared to the Greater Darwin average, comprising 10.5% of Millner's population.
+Millner has a high cultural diversity, with 41.7% of its population born overseas and 40.8% speaking a language other than English at home.
+Christianity is the predominant religion in Millner, comprising 39.2% of people.
+Hinduism is notably overrepresented at 10.5%, compared to the Greater Darwin average of 5.1%.

 Frequently Asked Questions - Diversity